 - Foundation Certificate in Counselling Children and Young People.

-I have been working as a counsellor for six years and alongside private practice I work as a school counsellor.
+I have been working as a counsellor for seven years and alongside private practice I work as a school counsellor.
 I am a Registered Member of The British Association of Counselling and Psychotherapy and adhere and abide by their ethical guidelines and Codes of Conduct which includes regular individual supervision.
 I am also fully insured.

 Areas of counselling I deal with